sosse-dev/title-homepage/README.md

 **ENG**
 <br/>
-Using unique template color, and animation is focused here with Framer Motion, and all it's Responsive.
+Using unique Template Color and Layout.
+Animation is focused here with Framer Motion, and all it's Responsive.

 ## Running Locally in Development Mode